 Prepaid Debit Card Fees

 You may have to pay fees when using your U.S. Bank ReliaCard® which are deducted from your benefit payments.
-You can find all the details you will need to know about the fees and services here or at usbankreliacard.com.
-To avoid paying fees, use a U.S. Bank or MoneyPass ATM to withdraw money from your debit card account or get the fund balance.
+You can find all the details you will need to know about the fees and services on the U.S. Bank ReliaCard page.
+To avoid paying fees, use a U.S. Bank or MoneyPass ATM location to withdraw money from your debit card account or get the fund balance at any U.S. Bank ATM or MoneyPass ATM.
 There is no fee for this service.
-Find the nearest ATM at locations.usbank.com or www.MoneyPass.com.

 Direct Deposit